Fertility in men

 Your fertility means being able to start a pregnancy.
 For this to happen, a woman's egg needs to be fertilised by a man's sperm.

 The parts of your body that help you do this are called the reproductive system.
 This includes the testicles, penis and prostate gland.

 The pituitary gland at the base of your brain is also important for fertility.
 It releases hormones (chemical messengers in the body) that control how your reproductive system works.

 - having healthy sperm

-- being able to get an erection and to ejaculate (come)
+- being able to get an erection and to ejaculate

-- hormone levels.
+- having the right hormone levels.

-Doctors may not be able to predict exactly how your fertility will be affected.
+Doctors may not be able to predict how your fertility will be affected.
 But your planned treatment can help give an idea of your individual risk.
 Sometimes, it may be possible to reduce the effects of treatment on your fertility.

-- stop or slow down sperm production
+- stop or reduce sperm production

 - cause problems with erections or ejaculation